zlogic/mendix-docs/content/en/docs/catalog/register/register-non-odata-resources.md

 ---
-title: "Register Non-OData Resources in the Catalog"
+title: "Register Services Wrapped in OData in the Catalog"
-linktitle: "Register Non-OData Resources"
+linktitle: "Register Services Wrapped in OData"
-url: /catalog/register/register-non-odata-resources/
+url: /catalog/register/register-odata-wrapped-services/
 description: "Describes how to convert non-OData resources into OData and then register them in the Catalog."
 weight: 30
 aliases: